rattling/class-bead-game/README.md

 # For Learners

-You may not want to make contributions to the repository yet, that's fine.
-It's also a learning tool.
-You can pull the tagged commits below to take a challenge and then compre it to the tag for the finished article.
+The repo is a learning tool.
 There will also be youtube videos on some of the milestone tags with learnings and tips.

 You might want to do a basic Python course or two first.
-This repo will support early late beginner/early intermediate Python developer.
+This repo will support late beginner/early intermediate and eventually advanced Python developers.

 ## Prerequisites
 - Basic Python programming